turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 ### Sound
 Represents a sound file in memory.
 Load a sound file via wiAudio interface.
 ### SoundInstance
 An instance of a sound file that can be played and controlled in various ways through the wiAudio interface.
+(To ensure looped playback of its `Sound`, `SoundInstance::SetLooped(true)` must be called _before_ `audio::CreateSoundInstance`, subsequent SetLooped calls have no effect even if occurring before calling `Play`.)
 ### SoundInstance3D
 This structure describes a relation between listener and sound emitter in 3D space.
 Used together with a SoundInstance in wiAudio::Update3D() function
 ### SUBMIX_TYPE